How to Calculate Taxes When Shipping Internationally

 How much can I import without paying duty?

 Each country has its own restrictions on what you can import without paying duty.
 To know how much you can import without paying duty, be sure to check with the country you're importing from.
+Visit our countries guides to learn more about the tax and duties in your country.

 What items are exempt from import duty?

 Each country has its own list of items exempt from import duty.
 Be sure to check with the country you are importing from.
+Visit our countries guides to learn more about the tax and duties in your country.

 If you found this article informative, you might enjoy the following: